hhunter-ms/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

         print(f"start_resp {start_resp.instance_id}")
 ```

-Dapr then paused and resumed the workflow:
+It then paused and resumed the workflow:

 ```python
        # Pause